eng470-s23/EvaPriceDemo/project-log.md

-# week 2
-## notes
-- notes go here

----
-# week 3
-## notes
-- notes go here

 ## pitch
 - My research topic is: The effects digital culture has on music festival culture— specifically Coachella.
-- My research question is: How does digital culture influence the popularity of Coachella?
+- My research question is: How have digital marketing strategies changed the Coachella Music Festival experience in the last five years?
-- I expect to work with the following *materials*: I plan to use the following texts from the UO library: Coachella Fans, Online and Translocal by Diane L., In the Shadow of Los Angeles: A Review of Local and Regional Press Coverage of the Inland Empire's Contemporary Music Scenes, B.C.
+-  I plan to use the following texts from the UO library: Coachella Fans, Online and Translocal by Diane L., In the Shadow of Los Angeles: A Review of Local and Regional Press Coverage of the Inland Empire's Contemporary Music Scenes, B.C.
 (Before Coachella) By Waleed Rashidi, and Voices from beyond the grave: Virtual Tupac's live performance at Coachella By Katherine Fusco.
 - I plan to *process* these materials by: Reading through each text and finding the most valuable information relating to my topic.
 I will keep track of the text, author, quotes and other information in an organized google document.
 - I plan to *present* these materials by: Creating a video essay explainging my findings that also incorporates images that is accessible on github and my pre-exisiting WordPress domain that includes previous work I have on music studies.
 I will also incorporate a page dedicated to past line ups, sourced from Coachella's website and attendance rates that are formatted in an infographic.
 - My final submission will take this form: Github and WordPress.